 Among the artists he performed with were Johnny Mathis, Pat Boone, Andy Williams, Peggy Lee, Oliver Nelson and Gerald Wilson.
 In late 1968, Ed rejoined Ella Fitzgerald in a trio led by Tommy Flanagan.
 Ed remained with Ella until September,1972, when he settled in Denmark.

 With Copenhagen as his base, he has continued his work as both a performer and educator.
 Per-forming with both European and Amerika artists in Sweden with singers Sylvia Vrethammer and Alice Babs and throughout the continent with Kenny Drew, Sven Asmussen, Ernie Wilkins, Clark Terry, Milt Jackson, Monty Alexander and Thad Jones.
-He founded his own group, Action-Reaction, and also continued working as a teacher and clinician, giving courses on jazz percussion at the Musicskolan in Sweden and presently gives courses at the Rhythmic Conservatory in Copenhagen.
+He founded his own group, Action-Reaction, and also continued working as a teacher and clinician, giving courses on jazz percussion at the Musicskolan in Sweden.

 Ed has written and published five books, including Ed Thigpen Talking Drums; a collaboration with Ray Brown called Be Our Guest; Rhythm Analysis and Basic co-ordination, and The Sound of Brushes.
 The most recent is a manual titled Rhythm Brought to Life.
 He has made two instruction videos, Ed Thigpen on Jazz Drumming and The Essence of Brushes.